mahahahad/IdleGame/README.md

-# The Essence of Idle Games
+# Generic Idle Game

 ## Functionality

-- make total incrementable through some manual way
+- Manually incrementable total
-- total incrementation can also become automatic through upgrades
+- Automatically incrementable total
-- listen for pagehide event and store in local storage
+- On 'pagehide' event, all variables are stored in localStorage
-- new_total = rate \* duration_passed, everytime page is reloaded
+- total += secRate \* durationInSec, everytime page is re-opened

+The only thing missing now is the actual story.